 Chrysalis Arts has put together a team of artists to create a series of high quality artworks for Sowerby Gateway on the theme of ‘Sustainability’ and the artists have been exploring this concept in a variety of ways using Earth – Air – Fire – Water – Culture as symbols to represent the theme which collectively form Circles of Sustainability.

-Lead Artist Kate Maddison has designed Spiral Time and the Sowerby Sun as proposals for feature artworks on two new roundabouts.
-Kate is collaborating with renowned artist blacksmith Brian Russell and his team from Little Newsham Forge who will make the sculptures.
+Lead Artist Kate Maddison designed Sowerby Sun and Spiral Time – Sowerby Clock and as proposals for feature artworks on two new roundabouts.
+Kate is collaborating with renowned artist blacksmith Brian Russell and his team from Little Newsham Forge to make the sculptures.

 The Sowerby Sun represents circles of Earth, Air, Fire, Water and seen on approach from Topcliffe road, the Fire circle appears like the sun, with a Water fish bowl at its centre and Air represented as four bird wind vanes arranged in an interlocking circle.
 Viewed from the roundabout, the sculpture unfurls into a spiral with twelve radial poles with gold celestial spheres marking the cyclical passage of time.
 Earth is represented by a sine wave at the base of the spiral which continues beyond the sculpture roundabout, along Topcliffe road possibly in the form of verge planting until it reaches the Acorn Sculpture and Four Carved Boulder Stones representing circles of Culture.